Cornell NanoScale Science & Technology Facility (CNF)

-[F] One-Page Resume: This resume should focus on your scientific achievements and activities.
+[F] Resume, 1-2 pages: This resume should focus on your scientific achievements and activities.
 Note any honors and awards that you have received that are relevant, as well as any prior research experience.
-Put your FULL NAME at the top of your ONE-PAGE resume.
-Since your resume must be ONE PAGE, stay on topic!
-If you upload a resume with more than one page, understand that anything beyond the first page will NOT be included in your application.
+Put your FULL NAME at the top of your resume.
 As an aside here, if possible, PDF your resume and upload the PDF.
 The often intricate formatting of resumes is sometimes lost when uploaded as a Word document.
 Finally, please do NOT include your social security number anywhere in your resume.

-[J] Project Summaries: We do not have the upcoming summer's project information for you to peruse ahead of time.
+[I] Project Summaries: We do not have more exact project information for you to peruse ahead of time.
 Students are selected for particular projects by the project leader based primarily upon THEIR needs and THEN, the applicant's research preferences (as rated on your application) and experience (as reflected in your essay).

-[K] First year college students, high school students and recent high school graduates are not eligible.
+[J] First year college students, high school students, recent high school graduates, and Cornell University students are NOT eligible.